Clark Manning

 Manning was born in approximately 1959.

 He obtained a bachelor's degree (B.B.A.) in actuarial science at University of Texas.
 And also at University of Texas, he completed an M.B.A.
 He holds professional designations of Fellow of the Society of Actuaries (FSA) and Member, American Academy of Actuaries (MAAA).
 His activity in the Society of Actuaries included publishing a 1990 article on changes in valuation law, based on a panel discussion that he led.

 Manning worked as a consulting actuary in the Chicago office of Milliman & Robertson, Inc., before joining SunAmerica, Inc. In the mid-1990s, he was listed as senior vice president of NYC-based life insurance company SunAmerica, Inc. SunAmerica, which also is described as a retirement savings company, was acquired by AIG in 1999.
 He served as senior vice president and as chief actuary.

-He joined Jackson National Life in 1995, served as the senior vice president and the chief actuary during 1995 to 1998, then served as chief operating officer during 1998 to 2001.
-After serving as acting CEO from June 2001, he was appointed CEO of Jackson National Life in late 2001, saying then that he planned to follow "an aggressive strategy of expanding Jackson's distribution capabilities and product line."
-He served as CEO through 2010, in that year earning $2.1 million compensation.
-After stepping down from CEO of Jackson National Life in 2010, Manning was to serve as an adviser through the end of 2011.
+He joined Jackson National Life in 1995, as the senior vice president and the chief actuary during 1995 to 1998, then as chief operating officer during 1998 to 2001.
+After being acting CEO from June 2001, he was appointed CEO of Jackson National Life in late 2001, saying then that he planned to follow "an aggressive strategy of expanding Jackson's distribution capabilities and product line."
+He was CEO through 2010, in that year earning $2.1 million compensation.
+After stepping down from CEO of Jackson National Life in 2010, Manning was to be an adviser through the end of 2011.
 Tidjane Thiam, CEO of Prudential plc, praised Manning's for leaving at JNL "a strong legacy, having put together over the years a first-class management team and achieved excellent results...".

 Manning also was an analyst at Prudential Equity Group's Research Division (part of U.S.-based Prudential Financial and entirely unrelated to U.K.-based Prudential plc) at some point in his career.

 In 2015, he is a director and chairman of the board of directors of PPM America, Inc., a major investment management firm, which like Jackson National Life is a subsidiary of Prudential plc.